 - A deposit or suitable guarantee approximately equal to twice the highest monthly bill may be required of any Customer before electric service is supplied.
-Distributor may at its option return deposit to Customer after one year.
-Upon termination of service, deposit may be applied by Distributor against unpaid bills of Customer, and if any balance remains after such application is made, said balance shall be refunded to Customer.
+The distributor may at its option return deposit to Customer after one year.
+Upon termination of service, the deposit may be applied by Distributor against unpaid bills of Customer, and if any balance remains after such application is made, said balance shall be refunded to Customer.
 See Operational Policy 201 for additional information.

 - Point of Delivery.
-The point of delivery is the point, as designated by Distributor, on Customer’s premises where current is to be delivered to building or building premises.
+The point of delivery is the point, as designated by Distributor, on Customer’s premises where the current is to be delivered to building or building premises.
 All wiring and equipment beyond this point of delivery shall be provided and maintained by Customer at no expense to Distributor.

 - Customer’s Wiring-Standards.
-All wiring of customer must conform to Distributor’s requirements and accepted modern standards, as exemplified by the requirements of the National Electrical Safety Code and the National Electrical Code.
+All wiring of the customer must conform to Distributor’s requirements and accepted modern standards, as exemplified by the requirements of the National Electrical Safety Code and the National Electrical Code.

 - Inspections.
 Distributor shall have the right, but shall not be obligated, to inspect any installation before electricity is introduced or at any later time, and reserves the right to reject any wiring or appliances not in accordance with Distributor’s standards: but such inspection or failure to inspect or reject shall not render Distributor liable or responsible for any loss or damage resulting from defects in the installation, wiring, or appliances, or from violation of Distributor’s rules, or from accidents which may occur upon Customer’s premises.